 Traditional voice capabilities, such as land mobile radio (LMR) and landline 9-1-1 services have long been and continue to be critical tools for communications.
 However, the advancement of internet protocol-based technologies in public safety has increased the type and amount of information responders receive, the tools they communicate with, and complexity of new and interdependent systems.
 Emerging technologies increase the need for coordination across public safety disciplines, communications functions, and levels of government to ensure emergency communications capabilities are interoperable, reliable, and secure.

-An example of this evolution is the transition of public-safety answering points (PSAPs) to Next Generation 9-1-1 (NG9-1-1) technology that will enhance sharing of critical information in real-time using multimedia—such as pictures, video, and text — among citizens, PSAP operators, dispatch, and first responders.
+An example of this evolution is the transition of public-safety answering points (PSAPs) to Next Generation 9-1-1 (NG9-1-1) technology that will enhance sharing of critical information in real-time using multimedia—such as pictures, video, and text — among community members, public safety telecommunicators, dispatch, and field responders.
 While potential benefits of NG9-1-1 are tremendous, implementation challenges remain.
 Necessary tasks to fully realize these benefits include interfacing disparate systems, developing training and standard operating procedures (SOPs) and ensuring information security.

 Vision and Mission